-Baby booties make the easiest and quickest gifts because of their size, but there is also so much that you can do with them.
-As long as you have a good base, it’s super simple to add onto a baby booties pattern and make it suit your style.
+Crochet baby booties make the easiest and quickest gifts because of their size, but there is also so much that you can do with them.
+As long as you have a good base, it’s super simple to add to a crochet baby booties pattern and make it suit your style.
 One f my favorite designs for beginners is to work with a folding base that you can adjust easily to fit any size.
 These are my crochet Kimono Baby Booties and today I’ll show you how to create this size and adjust it to a larger one too!

 If you haven’t already grabbed the book, you can click the image below to get your copy for free!